danruggi/ispider/README.md

 # TO KNOW
 At first execution,
-- It creates the folder ~/.ispider
+- It creates the folder settings.USER_FOLDER
-- It downloads the file
+- It downloads the file in settings.USER_FOLDER/sources/

 https://raw.githubusercontent.com/danruggi/ispider/dev/static/exclude_domains.csv

 that's a list of almost-infinite domains that would retain the script forever (or other domains too that were not needed in my project) You can update the file in ~/.ispider/sources

+- It creates settings.USER_FOLDER/data/ with dumps/ and jsons/
+- dumps are the downloaded websites
+- jsons are the connection results for every request

 # SETTINGS